Celebrating 15!

 In a prominent place at the top, is the figure of the indigenous person.
 Its presence at the time generated controversy, since for a current of historians of the period, everything related to the indigenous would be linked to Spain, and not to the Lusitanian matrix.

-Jumping over the the state map, and restarting the cyclical narrative of the mural is the figure of the gaucho.
-There is a power tower, an element that would have been commissioned by the governor from the painter, as it was an achievement of his management.
+Jumping over the shadow of the state map and restarting the mural's cyclical narrative is the figure of the gaucho, “centaur of the pampas”.
+We can see a power tower, an element that the governor had commissioned from the painter, as it was an achievement of his administration.

 Credits: Story